idaholab/moose/docs/content/modules/phase_field/introduction/PhaseFieldEquations.md

 ## Free Energy Function Materials

 The free energy functional is the basis of the evolution of the phase field variables.
-However, the free energy itself is never used directly in the phase field Eqs, rather derivatives of the free energy are required.
+However, the free energy itself is never used directly in the phase field equations, rather derivatives of the free energy are required.
 In the case of a free energies involving multiple coupled variables, different derivatives will be required for each residual equation.

 In the free energy based model approach, a [Function Material](FunctionMaterials) class defines these required free energy derivatives, which are used by the respective kernels.
 These derivatives can be defined in the code by the user or they can be generated using automatic differentiation.
 The derivatives can also come from CALPHAD type free energies.
 The required order of derivative that is required for the residual are shown in the previous tables for the Allen-Cahn equation and for the two solution approaches for the Cahn-Hilliard equations.
 One additional derivative is required to define the Jacobian term used in the solution of the nonlinear system of FEM equations.
 It is common to also define the full free energy, even when not required, for visualization and debugging purposes.